Yemisirach/Todo-List/README.md

 # To-Do-list.

 ### Objectives of this project
--test by using jest library
+- test by using jest library
 - Use webpack to bundle JavaScript.
 - Learn how to use proper ES6 syntax.
 - Use ES6 modules to write modular JavaScript.